Montgomery High School (San Diego): History

 In 2009, Montgomery High School in San Diego faced challenges with low test scores, prompting concern from the Sweetwater Union High School District.
 The District replaced the principal, implemented new schedules, and increased accountability measures.
-The new principal at that time Lee Romero (now principal of Bonita Vista High School); took significant action to improve student performance as part of the state system; that "parallels No Child Left Behind, which pushes school to raise test scores."
+Montgomery's new principal at that time, Lee Romero, took significant action to improve student performance as part of the state system; that "parallels No Child Left Behind, which pushes school to raise test scores."
 However, this did spark debate among teachers and the union, who were concerned about the process.
 As of 2022, the changes were successful.

 In 2018, San Diego law enforcement proposed to conduct an active school shooter drill and use it as cover for the arrests of four students.
 On Halloween, officials at Montgomery High School carried out this plan.
 This tactic, seen as a new and untested law enforcement strategy, was defended by Sweetwater Union High School District officials as a measure to ensure safety.
 However, juvenile justice advocates criticized it as violating students' rights and a misleading use of the drill.

 The school also has a Vex Robotics program and hosts events for schools in San Diego County.